CarlssonOscar/uma-vintage/README.md

 * Checkout models

-The model generates an order, a unique order number and updates the grand total of the order based on if the total is under or above the delivery threshold and creates a unique order number
+The model generates an order, a unique order number and updates the grand total of the order based on if the total is under or above the delivery threshold and creates a unique order number.

 ![](media/order-model1.png)

 ![](media/order-model2.png)